vectordotdev/vector/docs/usage/configuration/sinks/aws_cloudwatch_logs.md

   #

   # The encoding format used to serialize the events before flushing.
 The default
-  # is dynamic based oon if the event is structured or not.
+  # is dynamic based on if the event is structured or not.
   #
   # * optional
   # * no default